 With the background set, we now turn our attention to specifics of the high yield market.
 Valuation in the corporate bond market is generally accomplished by analyzing the spread or yield advantage over a risk-free rate, usually signified by a comparable maturity Treasury bond.
-Some historical perspective on spreads is helpful and Chart 5 (while busy) profiles both the historical spreads and the major events associated with the high yield market over its 30-year history:10
+Some historical perspective on spreads over the nearly 30 year history is helpful.